Culture of Romania: Romanian script

 During the 16th century, Romanian first appeared in writing, usually in religious texts and other written documents.
 A letter dating from 1521, from Neacșu of Câmpulung to the mayor of Brașov, is considered to be the earliest known text written in Romanian.
 The letter was written in a script which was used mainly in Wallachia and Moldavia until the year 1859.
 This script was a version of the Old Church Slavonic alphabet, a version of the Cyrillic alphabet.

 A version of the Cyrillic alphabet was used in the Moldavian Soviet Socialist Republic until 1991, when they switched to the Romanian version of the Latin alphabet.

 Contribution of the minorities

 Minorities have made a major cultural contribution to Romania.
 Influences came from, most notably, minority groups such as Germans, Greeks, Italians, and Hungarians.
-The Székely and the Saxons living in Transylvania made many important architectural contributions to the region, including numerous churches, fortifications, and town centers.
+The Székely and the Saxons living in Transylvania, Hungarians in the Partium and Banat regions, and the Jasz people and Csángos in Western Moldavia, made many important architectural contributions to the region, including numerous churches, fortifications, and town centers.
 Also, they figured in some landmarks in the development of ethnic Romanian culture: the first letter written in Romanian was addressed to the mayor of Kronstadt (Romanian: Brașov), and the first book printed in Romanian was in Hermannstadt (Romanian: Sibiu).
 Romania was once also the cradle of Yiddish theatre, and to this day, Bucharest is home to a State Jewish Theater, despite the small number of Jews remaining in the country.